owkin/decoding_biology_hackathon/README.md

    - You can ask the LLM to format its answer as `<answer>[letter]</answer>` where letter is A, B, C, D, etc, then use a regex like shown in `generate_answers_demo.ipynb` to extract the answer.
 Bear in mind that the LLM might not always follow the format, you may need to do prompt engineering.
    - You just need to include the answer letter in the jsonl responses file.
 Make sure that it corresponds to one of the original options.

-## 🎯 Best Practices
+## 🎯 Best Practices and ideas

 1. **Encourage test time compute**: Several studies have shown that LLMs can improve their performance with test time compute.
 You can encourage this by adding a prompt like "Think through the question step by step", or "First define each biological concept and then answer the question" etc...
 2. **Choosing the right model**:
     - You do not have to use vLLM for inference.
 You can use any system that you like.
 Feel free to query your favorite assistant to get a list of models that you can run on the available resources (8xL4 GPUs, 192Go VRAM).
     - Some models are already finetuned on adjacent domains, e.g. [MedGemma](https://huggingface.co/google/medgemma-27b-text-it)
     - You can also look into larger quantized models that are published on Hugging Face (e.g. https://huggingface.co/models?other=base_model:quantized:openai/gpt-oss-120b).

+3. **Prompt optimization**: Careful prompting both the system prompt and the user requests is the quey to having good performances.
+This is where you can inject expert knowledge and guide the model's reasoning.
+You can also try some of the promising prompt optimization framework, using the training set : [gepa](https://github.com/gepa-ai/gepa), [GAAPO](https://arxiv.org/abs/2504.07157) or [promptomatix](https://github.com/SalesforceAIResearch/promptomatix) are examples.

-3. **Post-training**: You can use the training set to try to fine-tune open-weights models, probably up to 32B with [LoRA](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora).
+5. **Post-training**: You can use the training set to try to fine-tune open-weights models, probably up to 32B with [LoRA](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora).
 Unfortunately, the resources will not be enough to do reinforcement learning.

 Good luck with your submissions! 🧬🏆